Mzazi25/nightWatch/README.md

 # Night Watch
 ## Project Description
-A web application that allows you to be in the loop about everything happening in your neighborhood.
+A web application that allows you to be in the loop about everything happening in your neighborhood and users can check for updates

 ##### By Caleb Langat